borahae13/borahae13/README.md

-- 👋 Hi, I’m @borahae13
+- 👋 Hi, I’m @borahae13!
-- 👀 I’m interested in reading and music!
-- 🌱 I’m currently learning Javascript and will learn Responsive and React.
+- 🌱 I’m currently learning HTML, CSS, and Javascript.
+I will also be learning to code in React and TypeScript.
 - 💞️ I’m looking to collaborate on innovative projects!